noahdotpy/dotfiles/README.md

 `nix run .` runs home-manager as if it was installed.

 This means you can do `nix run . -- switch --flake .` to apply the home manager configuration directly.
+This would be just like doing `home-manager switch --flake .`